deoxxa/jesus/README.md

 ---------------------

 `jesus` will use the `JESUS_HOST`, `JESUS_PORT`, `JESUS_SOCKET`, `JESUS_BASE`,
-and `JESUS_LOG` environment variables if they are defined.
+`JESUS_LOG`, and `JESUS_STATE` environment variables if they are defined.
 See below for where they are useful.

 Commands
 --------